vayun-gupta/empowerme/README.md

 Many capable users experience uncertainty and hesitation in leadership settings due to unpredictable responses, hidden rules, and institutional resistance.
 Existing tools focus on personal confidence rather than situational skill building.

 ## Approach
-The prototype uses a dual-agent interaction model:
+The prototype uses a dual-agent interaction model :
 - An adversary role that simulates realistic resistance patterns
 - A coach role that provides structured feedback and reflection